 Epsom salt is extremely beneficial for your orchid’s maintenance and nutrition.
-Not only does it help with the production of chlorophyll, it aids in cell construction, proper hydration, and flushes out the orchid from salt residue.
+Not only does it help with the production of chlorophyll, Epsom salt aids in cell construction, proper hydration, and flushes out the orchid from salt residue.
 Epsom Salt will make the blooms larger and the leaves more vivid, causing no harm to your orchid.

 With the use of Epsom salt, there have been many questions about its use and exactly what it does.

 This article will explain how and why Epsom Salt will make your orchid more beautiful and healthier than ever.
 Along with Epsom Salt, I’ve included iron and calcium in the article, since many products on the market also include those.
 Yet, Epsom Salt does influence how your orchid absorbs iron, calcium, and aluminum.
 So it’s not a mistake these elements are also included in this article.

 Epsom Salt?
 I thought adding salt was bad for the orchid.